Kruecke/japomoc/README.md

 # JaPomoC
 Just another Pokémon Clone

+TODO: Have a look at http://www.sfml-dev.org/documentation/2.2/
+      This might be a good alternative to GLFW, maybe even a better one.

 ## Installing GLFW
 On Debian, make sure you have `xorg-dev` and `libglu1-mesa-dev` installed.
 See http://www.glfw.org/docs/latest/compile.html for other operating systems.
 ```